SuLab/sulab.org/_members/eric-hu.md

    youtube:
 ---

 Eric was a postdoctoral researcher in the lab from July 2020 to December 2022.
+He is currently a biostatistician at Scripps Health.